why... music??

 the hazy, sunbaked, collaborative energy. sounds like a collage of beautifully overexposed photo.

-this album is like a beautiful dream
+this album is like a sweet dream

 MERCURIAL WORLD